JohannesBertram/FNN_Manifolds/README.md

 - run plotting/encoding_manifolds.ipynb
 - this will throw and error right after the factors are read.
 If the factor files are already present, choose the number of factors to use and run everything from there.
 Else run the tensor decomposition in matlab first.

+For detailed information on the encoding manifold pipeline refer to https://github.com/dyballa/NeuralEncodingManifolds.

 ### Decoding Manifolds and Trajectories